wangziqi2013/wangziqi2013.github.io/_posts/2019-08-03-nvthreads.markdown

 In the former case, the programmer should call some special routine to perform after-recovery tasks such as rebuilding their own thread-local states, and then resume execution from the recovery point.

+Special handling is also needed to properly persist nested critical sections.
+There are two cases of nested critical sections: fully (perfectly) nested and partially nested (e.g. 2PL-style locking protocol).
+The general rule is that any two overlapping critical sections on the same thread should be flattened or merged into one,